Meet Connor, cialis 15 Years Old (Carrie’s Brother)

-Similar to his older sister Carrie, Connor’s symptoms were misdiagnosed by multiple physicians until he was nine years old.
+Similar to his older sister Carrie, sickness Connor’s symptoms were misdiagnosed by multiple physicians until he was nine years old.
 At only a few months of age, Connor was diagnosed with asthma.
 He has suffered from low blood sugar since the age of four.
 Connor’s parents noticed from a very young age that he was able to hyperextend his fingers, arms and legs much more than normal.
 He has also experienced relentless headaches and what his parents initially thought were severe “growing pains,” until his pain became so intense that he was unable to sleep or even walk at times.
 Each time Connor comes down with a cold or the flu, it takes him an unusually long time to recover.
 Additionally, Connor has always suffered from extreme and at times, unrelenting fatigue, exercise intolerance and heat intolerance.
 His parents worried when he was unable to keep up with other children’s endurance during sports or even normal school days.
 Connor’s legs and feet simply go numb while playing sports or running, and he experiences severe muscle spasms throughout his body after even moderate exercise.
 Connor was also diagnosed with migraines by a neurologist at the age of seven.

 After numerous visits to various pediatricians, orthopedists, neurologists, and after undergoing extensive medical testing to find the source of his crippling pain, Connor was still not improving after various treatments/recommendations.
 In fact, his symptoms began occurring more frequently and his condition worsened.
 Finally, a new neurologist referred him to Dr. Richard Boles at CHLA, who diagnosed Connor with Reflex Sympathetic Pain Dystrophy (also called Complex Regional Pain Syndrome) stemming from Mitochondrial Disease, which is responsible for the majority of Connor’s symptoms.